Digital-Naturalism-Laboratories/Unique-Short-Name-Generator--Multilingual-/README.md

 # Usage
 ## Filter the database
-The *main thing of value here* is that there is an excel document with a list of common english and spanish nouns, verbs, adjectives, and animals with a built in filter letting you choose the max word length for making your compound label.
+The **main thing of value here** is that there is a spreadsheet with a list of common english and spanish nouns, verbs, adjectives, and animals.
+It has a built in filter letting you choose the max word length for making your compound label.

  ![image](https://github.com/Digital-Naturalism-Laboratories/Unique-Short-Name-Generator--Multilingual-/assets/742627/6d31f025-b67a-4b75-b345-bd860e6ef759)